phenomecentre/nPYc-Toolbox/docs/reports.rst

 	nPYc.reports.generateReport(dataset, 'feature summary')

-In addition, there are a number of method-specific reports, see the method-specific sections below and :doc:`tutorial` for full details.
+In addition, there are a number of method-specific reports:

+- For specfic reports available for each method, see the sections below
+- For implementation of these with explainations, see :doc:`tutorial`
+- For batch and run-order correction specific reports for :py:class:`~nPYc.objects.MSDataset`, see :doc:`batchAndROCorrection`
+- For analytical multivariate quality control reports, see :doc:`multivariate`

 Quality Control